Snowmobile Grass Drags in Princeton Minnesota

 I’ve had a lot of conversations about snowmobiling with people who’ve never had an opportunity to be exposed to the sport.
 I’ve often heard people be surprised when they hear how quick these sleds are.
 They are extremely powerful machines.
 The grass drags are 500 feet and these sleds hit speeds around 125 mph!

-And of course what would be a race without fans.
+And of course what would be a race without the snowmobile fans.

-Check out this assortment of fair food.
+Check out this assortment of fair food at the snowmobile grass drag races.
 Whatever your taste, they have something for you!
+If they don’t have something for you, head back to your RV and cook something up.

-Notice there was not a single car in view, you would think it was a truck’s only event haha.
+Notice there was not a single car in view, you would think it was a truck’s only event but that’s just my hometown.
+We love our trucks.

 I’m particular towards Arctic Cat and it was great to see the dealers at the event.
 I remember when the grass drags first started, in fact over 15 years ago I helped out one of the local snowmobile clubs in running the event.
 I was impressed with how much it’s grown, they even had to change locations to facilitate the rapid growth.